DIVORCE

 ALIMONY

-As the Law Office of Thomas Holden, he will walk you through your divorce and also help you determine if you are eligible for alimony, and how much alimony you require.
+As Holden & Darby attorneys walk you through your divorce, they will also help you determine if you are eligible for alimony, and how much alimony you require.
 The length of the marriage is a large factor when it comes to calculating alimony.
 The length of marriage is classified as short (fewer than 7 years), moderate (between 7 and 17 years), and long-term (more than 17 years).

 The different types of alimony you could be awarded include: